docsforadobe/javascript-tools-guide/2 - ExtendScript Toolkit/index.rst

 When paused outside the body of a function, resumes script execution until the script terminates.

-CHAPTER 2: The ExtendScript Toolkit

-Debugging in the Toolkit

-30

 Visual indication of execution states
 When the execution of a script halts because the script reached a breakpoint, or when the script reaches the next line when stepping line by line, the document window displays the current script with the current